thandipearl/Customer-Behavior-Satisfaction-Analysis-An-SPSS-Based-Data-Analytics-Project/README.md

 ### Customer Segmentation (Clustering)

 Customers were grouped into distinct segments such as:
-- High income, high spending
+High income, high spending
-- Low income, high spending
+Low income, high spending
-- Low engagement customers
+Low engagement customers

 **What this means:**
-Not all customers behave the same — segmentation is key.
+Not all customers behave the same, segmentation is key.

 ---

 ### Visual Insights

-- Most customers are moderately satisfied
+Most customers are moderately satisfied
-- Income does not strongly predict spending
+Income does not strongly predict spending
-- Regional differences are clearly visible
+Regional differences are clearly visible
-- Customer segments are well-defined
+Customer segments are well-defined

 **What this means:**
 The data supports a shift toward **personalized and targeted strategies**